 Nick Eubanks - Founder at SEO auv

-My best tactic for 2017 is to blow out LSI keywords to build rich content pages covering a widespread of concepts related to target topics.
-I call this the "bigfoot strategy" (or creating pages with large keyword footprints).
+My best tactic is to blow out LSI keywords to build rich content pages covering a widespread of concepts related to target topics.
+I call this the " bigfoot strategy" (or creating pages with large keyword footprints).

 Zac Johnson - Entrepreneur and Blogger at ZacJohnson.com